The Need for Families to be Self-Sufficient

 If you come for a farm tour, you will see Sadie, our milk cow, who is pregnant with her first calf.
 Also you will be able to see our other cows who are eating a lot of hay since we had our first deep freeze.
 Also we have lots of pigs and piglets who are growing fatter.
 You can pet our goat and sheep and see our free range chickens eating around the farm.

 We have already pruned some fruiting trees.
 We still need to prune our muscadine vines this month.
-We have planted onions in the raised garden beds this month.
+We have planted onions, carrots, garlic and beets in the raised garden beds this month.
 I have already purchased seeds for early spring planting.
 I just need to clean out the greenhouse and get them started.
 We also are wanting to expand and move our blackberry patch to the front of our house right alongside the muscadines.
 That will be a pretty big job, but we are excited about it.